 Marine amps like the TM400X4AD give you plenty of power, plus all-weather reliability

 If you think an amp is only good for bringing out the high notes in a light opera, think again.
 An amp will add clarity and volume to any type of music by wringing every last bit of musical detail from your speakers and subs.

 For serious off-roaders, we suggest a marine amp, because those models are made to resist moisture and the constant pounding of rough water.
 If they can stand up to that, they can certainly take a day in the wilderness with you.
 Many of these amps are surprisingly compact, so they can fit under a seat and out of the way.

 Bring the bass by adding a subwoofer

-When it comes to bass in your Jeep, you have plenty of options.
+When it comes to improving the bass in your Jeep, you have plenty of options.
 If you want to go seriously big, you can pop a couple of component subs into a box and secure it in the cargo area.
 If you want a sub that's already in a marine-rated enclosure, we have those, too.
 And there are also compact powered subs that are tough enough for off-road use.